 Countdown: The path to cage-free

-Countdown commits to cage-free with support from egg farmers
+March 2017: Countdown announces it will go cage-free with support from egg producers

-Countdown is the first national retailer to announce it will go cage-free in its on-shelf eggs for customers.
+Countdown has become the first national retailer to announce it will go cage-free in all of its own-shelf eggs.

-Countdown’s goal is to have 100 per cent cage free eggs on shelf, subject to regulatory changes and based on available supply, affordability and customer demand.
-We are targeting the end of 2024 in the North Island and the end of 2025 in the South Island.
+Countdown’s goal is to have 100 percent cage free eggs on shelf by the end of 2024 in the North Island and the end of 2025 in the South Island subject to regulatory changes and based on available supply, affordability and customer demand.

 Countdown’s Egg Producer Programme for Free Range and Barn launched in 2016 to provide certainty to suppliers that if they invest in free range or barn egg farming, we will buy those eggs.
-The new investments being made by our Producer Programme partners has gone a long way to us being able to make this target.
-By working together with our egg producers, we are confident we can source the 150 million free range and barn eggs each year we need to meet the needs of our customers by the 2024/2025 target dates.
+By continuing to work together with our egg producers, we are confident we can source the 150 million free range and barn eggs each year we need to meet the needs of our customers

-Countdown has committed to selling only free range and barn eggs across all its private label eggs by the end of 2022.
+Countdown has announced its commitment to sell only free range and barn eggs across all its own brand eggs by the end of 2022.

-Under the New Zealand government’s Layer Hens Code of Welfare, farmers must stop producing traditional caged eggs by 31 December 2022.
-At this time, Countdown has decided it will no longer sell traditional (battery) or colony caged eggs.
+Under the New Zealand government’s Layer Hens Code of Welfare, farmers must stop producing battery caged eggs by 31 December 2022.
+Countdown has also decided to phase out colony-caged eggs from its private label eggs by this date.

-To meet this goal, we will need to find approximately 40,000 dozen free range and barn eggs per week, or 25 million eggs per year.
-This is an ambitious target.
+To meet this goal, Countdown will need to find approximately 40,000 dozen free range and barn eggs per week to meet customer demand, or 25 million eggs per year.

-Egg Producer Programme for Free Range and Barn
+July 2016: Countdown launches Egg Producer Programme for Barn and Free Range

-The new Countdown Egg Producer Programme for Free Range and Barn is our commitment to increase the free range egg supply available at Countdown stores for our customers.
+Countdown has launched a new Egg Producer Programme for Free Range and Barn to increase the cage-free egg supply available at Countdown stores for our customers.